 All corporations are generally entitled to the NOL deduction in computing their tax.
 NOLs created from taxable years beginning prior to 31 December 2012 (and after 31 December 2004) may be carried forward for 12 taxable years (there are no carryback provisions).
 For taxable years beginning after 31 December 2012, the NOL carryforward period is ten years.
 The use of the NOL deduction is limited to 80% of the taxable income for the year.
 The NOL to be carried forward should exclude the deductible portion of the expenses or payments to foreign affiliates.

-Also, losses from sales or exchanges of capital assets are allowed only to the extent of gains from such sales or exchanges.
+Losses from sales or exchanges of capital assets are allowed only to the extent of gains from such sales or exchanges.
 The carryforward period in this instance, however, is seven years.
 The use of capital losses is limited to 80% of the capital gains for the taxable year.
+However, for taxable years commenced after 31 December 2018, the capital loss limitation is increased to 90% of net capital gain before capital loss.

 Payments to foreign affiliates